andrewfowl/rails/README.md

 Create a Railway project with the Postgres plugin Connect to your Railway project with   `railway link` Install Ruby requirements `bundle install`
-Migrate the database railway run `rake db:migrate`
-Run Rails railway run `bin/rails server` deploy with `railway up`
+Migrate the database railway run `rails db:migrate` Run Rails railway run `bin/rails server` deploy with `railway up`